Here are answers to some of the common questions you may have:

 Where can we get setup?

 Space is on a first come first served basis.
 Most vendors have pre-determined space based on cooperation with a property owner or based on previous years of ‘past practice’.
-Other areas where you may find space for a small setup of a table and small tent (5′ x 5′) is in front of an empty store front in the Punjabi Market (49th to 51st ave on Main st).
-Please note, you may have to setup the night before to ensure space for your stall is reserved.
+Other areas where you may find space for a small setup of a table and small tent (5′ x 5′) is in front of an empty store front in the Punjabi Market (49th to 51st Ave on Main St.).
+Setup at Sunset Community Centre is a separate process and has pre-determined vendor list based on past practice.
+This space is NOT first-come, first-served.

 What time should we setup?